pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * User notification service and API
 * Cloud Controller feature flags for reconfiguration of core platform settings in real time
 * Autoscaling service is now officially GA
-* API endpoint that supports changing the plan of a running service instance
 * Browser-based streaming logs and services usage billing events
 * Extended the CF CLI with new custom commands:
 	* Automate zero-downtime application deployment